-Dutch law prohibits laws to apply retroactively.46 This prohibition can be set aside when provisions of treaties or resolutions by international institutions stipulate that this prohibition should be set aside.47 However, this exception only applies to binding treay provisions of international law, not to unwritten customary law.48 As of this writing, this provision has never been applied.49
+Dutch law prohibits laws to apply retroactively.
+He aside when provisions of treaties or resolutions by international institutions stipulate that this prohibition should be set aside.
+However, this exception only applies to binding treay provisions of international law, not to unwritten customary law.
+As of this writing, this provision has never been applied.